 A. Sutherland - AncientPages.com - 'Burnt mounds' also known as fulacht fiadh are thought to be cooking places of the legendary soldiers of the High Kings of Ireland.
-They were also used by ancient Celtic communities celebrating two great Celtic fire festivals, Samhain ('Summer End') and Beltane (the beginning of summer').
+They were also used by ancient Celtic communities to celebrate two great Celtic fire festivals, Samhain ('Summer End') and Beltane (the beginning of summer).

 A burnt mound - 'fulacht fiadh' in use.
 Image Credits: Northern Ireland Environment Agency

 Such ‘kitchens’ were usually circular, crescent-shaped, or described as a horseshoe or kidney-shaped mound of fire-cracked stones mixed with charcoal and ash and a depression to one side of the mound.

 They are true ancient Irish cooking sites.
 The water from a nearby stream would have been used to fill the trough and stones heated on a nearby hearth until red-hot.

 The stones would have been dropped into the water until it came to the boil, which would have taken about twenty minutes.